ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   The documentation of the plugin has been improved as well, some mistakes were corrected and it should be more clear how to store plugin data besides pluginprocess's data structure.
   Tests have been added to the library to ensure its correct functionality. *(Armin Wurzinger)*
+- Anonymous pipes are now used instead of named pipes for the communication as anonymous pipes get terminated by the OS in case a child process dies before writing back data to the parent.
+  Currently the parent process will freeze otherwise attempting to read from the child. *(Armin Wurzinger)*

 ## Bindings